microsoft/vscode-docs/docs/extensions/example-language-server.md

 ## Explaining the 'Client'

-The client is actually a normal VS Code extension.
-Since the workspace contains the client and server part the interesting `package.json` for the extension is in the root of the `lsp-sample` folder.
-There are three interesting sections of that file.
+The workspace contains both the client and server parts.
+Let's first take a look at `/package.json`, which describes the capabilities of the client.
+There are three interesting sections:

 First look the `activationEvents`: